justdave001/Eatfit-app/README.md

 * user can login
 * user can create an account
 * user can search for nearby restaurants
+* user can select goal based on chosen restaurant (lose weight, gain weight & save money)
 * user can favorite a restaurant

 **Optional Nice-to-have Stories**

-* user can get best item recommendations
+* user can get item recommendations
+* user can order individual items
+* user can undo deleted/saved items

 ### 2. Screen Archetypes